jrudess/streamdvr/README.md

 Every site that is supported by either streamlink or youtube-dl will work with StreamDVR.
 All that is necessary is to create a new configuration file with the site's details.
 Refer to any existing yml file in the config directory for an example.

+* Adding new lookup utilities and recorders

+All support for streaming sites is handled by 3rd party programs.
+The site configuration yml files specify the m3u8 lookup and record scripts to use.
+Adding support for new programs requires adding new wrapper scripts and using those scripts in the yml configuration file.